On Character Varieties with Non-Connected Structure Groups: Generic Conjugacy Classes

-\begin{Rem} Suppose that $\psi$ is the trivial homomorphism.
-A $\bar{G}$-conjugacy class in $\bar{G}$ is just a union of copies of a particular $G$-conjugacy class in $\bar{G}$, say $C_j$, with one copy in each connected component corresponding to the elements of some conjugacy class of $\Gamma$.
-On the other hand, at all points lying over $x_j$, the monodromy classes of $\tilde{\rho}$ are the same, and only depend on $x_j$, say $\tilde{C}_j$.
-If $\tilde{C}_j=\{1\}$, then $C_j$ is morally the local type of a $\Gamma$-invariant vector bundle over $x_j$ as defined by Balaji and Seshadri.
-See \cite[Definition 2.2.6]{BS}. \end{Rem}

-In what follows. we assume that the image of is contained in a cyclic subgroup.
-If $G$ is $\GL_n$ or almost-simple with root system not of type $D_4$, then this is always satisfied.
+In what follows. we need the following assumption: \begin{description} \item[(CYC) ] The image of is a cyclic subgroup. \end{description} This technical assumption will be used in a dimension estimate.
+It is typically satisfied in one of the following situations: \begin{itemize} \item[(i)] $G$ is $\GL_n$ or almost-simple with root system not of type $D_4$; \item[(ii)] $\Gamma$ is cyclic. \end{itemize}